TripAdvisor Customer Review Analysis: MGM Grand Hotel and Casino

 Results and Discussions

 Figure 3 depicts the distributions of all the reviews over all twelve months.
 In addition, the bar for each month is stacked with the distribution of the reviews corresponding to that month.
 Since the dates correspond to the date of stay, it is immediately apparent that the MGM Grand attracted the most visitors in the month of July over the 2014-2019 period.
 This is followed by the August-October months.
-This information is important to visitors who, for example, do not like to vacation at time when the total visitor population is quite high.
+This information is important to visitors who, for example, do not like crowds and want to avoid visiting when the total visitor population is high.

 An examination of the variations in the ratings for each month in Figure 3 indicates that the 4-star and 5-star ratings constitute more than 50% of the ratings for a given month (in the overall case in Figure 2, the 4-star and 5-star rating constituted 60% of all the ratings).
 The variations in the 1-3 star ratings appears to be fairly uniform across the various months.

 To further investigate if there are significant differences in rating distributions for each month, we examined the case of July and February in Figure 4; these are the months with the most and least visitors respectively.
-Clearly from the figure, the ratings distributions for July and February are fairly consistent with each other.
+The figure shows that the ratings distributions for July and February are fairly consistent with each other.
 In addition, they are both consistent with Figure 2.
 Thus, the global distribution of reviews in Figure 2 is a good representation of the reviews for each month.

 II.
 Text Analysis of Reviews